 Stop!
 Don’t toss those Scholastic Book Orders into the recycling bin just yet!
-Here are four ways you can reuse those Scholastic flyers and keep your students engaged in learning at the same time!
+Here are several Scholastic book order activities that will keep your students engaged in learning at the same time!

 In my second grade classroom, we spend a good chunk of our time on identifying the differences between fiction and nonfiction.
 A great way to use those flyers is to have your kids sort the titles on a piece of paper.